 Use our calculator to see if your family may be subject to a penalty for not having health insurance.
 See exclusions at right.

-If, for whatever reason, you decide not to purchase coverage in 2014, you can use the calculator on this page to determine the size of the penalty you would pay.
+If, for whatever reason, you decide not to purchase coverage, you can use the calculator on this page to determine the size of the penalty you would pay.
 (Find out how the formula for our calculator works in the box at the bottom of this page.)

 But here’s the good news: You may not even need to worry about a tax penalty.